How to Make Amends to Family – 3 Fears That Block Connection

 My first husband was a binge drinker.
 He might go a year or more without drinking but when he started, he couldn’t stop.
 In our short marriage I learned how to negotiate and purchase a car in the time it takes to watch a movie.
 Why?
 Because he got drunk and wrecked our cars.

-Buying cars was wasn’t as irritating as his attitude that once he had apologized, I was supposed to act as though everything was fine.
+Buying the cars wasn’t the hardest part.
+The harder, more irritating part was his belief that once he apologized, everything should be fine again.
 Everything wasn’t fine.
 An apology couldn’t begin to repair the mental and emotional damage our family suffered but he couldn’t see that.
 All he could see is that if he apologized and wasn’t drinking, I should be the forgiving, loving, supportive wife who never reminded him of the hell his drinking had caused.
 I should just “move on”.

 He wanted to sweep his drinking under the rug even though we lived with the consequences of it every day.
 I offer this example as a way to open up to the possibility that your adult child’s fear is very understandable.